Cyber Essentials Password Policy

 Password policy requirements

 If you are planning for Cyber Essentials accreditation you will need to make sure your password policy is up to the challenge.
 Shift the password burden away from your users, and place it instead on the technical systems.
 For example, you could use a password blacklist to stop leaked passwords, lock accounts after repeated login attempts, and stop periodic password expirations.
-You should also limit the number of users who have privilege access, and use those accounts for only the task that is required of them.
+You should also limit the number of users who have privileged access, and use those accounts for only the task that is required of them.

 Specops Password Policy can address these password-related requirements with a full-featured password filtering tool that includes a password blacklist with more than 1 billion passwords.
-While the free tool, Specops Password Auditor, can help you identify stale accounts and account with admin privileges that may be flying under the radar.
+While the free tool, Specops Password Auditor, can help you identify stale accounts and accounts with admin privileges that may be flying under the radar.

 The Payment Card Industry Data Security Standard (PCI DSS) regulates security practices to protect cardholder data.
 Password compliance plays an important role in the PCI standards by dictating password complexity to strengthen defense against unauthorized access.
 New requirements coming into effect this January demand multi-factor authentication (MFA) for administrators, and anyone with remote access.
 PCI…Read More